 7. Measure your LinkedIn performance to see what works

 By now, your LinkedIn marketing strategy should be in good shape and ready to go.
-Not trying to stop you from celebrating with a champaign emoji, but here’s one more thing on the list: analyze results and optimize your LinkedIn marketing strategy.
+Not trying to stop you from celebrating with a champaign emoji, but here’s one more thing I tell my clients: analyze results and optimize your LinkedIn marketing strategy.

 Company page analytics offer a lot of data to measure performance:

 Your LinkedIn marketing plan is a living playbook that needs constant adjustment to yield the best results.
-Just like the algorithms work relentlessly on offering the best content to users, you have to keep working on your strategy.
+Just like the algorithms work relentlessly on offering the best content to users, you have to keep working on your strategy using LinkedIn analytics tools to guide your decisions.

 No platform will let users know exactly how their algorithm works.
-But here’s what we know so far from company updates and experience.
+But here’s what we I’ve learned so far from company updates and experience.

 Content is filtered by quality